Loops-so/loops-php/README.md

   ]
 ;

-# In this case with both email and userId present, the system will look for a contact with either a
+# In this case with both email and user_id present, the system will look for a contact with either a
 #  matching `email` or `user_id` value.
 # If a contact is found for one of the values (e.g. `email`), the other value (e.g. `user_id`) will be updated.
 # If a contact is not found, a new contact will be created using both `email` and `user_id` values.